International Human Rights Center

 The IHRC uses strategically international and regional human rights adjudicative bodies to advance international human rights law.
 It provides victims of human rights violations and the legal organizations representing them exceptional pro bono legal expertise.
 It gives students of the law school a unique practical experience to gain critical knowledge and skills for effective and successful legal advocacy on behalf of victims of human rights abuses.

-In less than a decade, the IHRC has participated in the litigation of about two dozen of cases before the Inter-American Commission of Human Rights and treaty bodies of the United Nations (e.g., Human Rights Committee; Committee on Economic, Social and Cultural Rights; Committee on the Elimination of Discrimination against Women; Committee on the Rights of the Child).
+In less than a decade, the IHRC has participated in the litigation of about two dozen cases before the Inter-American Commission of Human Rights and treaty bodies of the United Nations (e.g., Human Rights Committee; Committee on Economic, Social and Cultural Rights; Committee on the Elimination of Discrimination against Women; Committee on the Rights of the Child).
 Many of these led to landmark decisions on issues ranging from advanced topics, such as scientific research or the right to organize and participate in referenda, to core human rights issues, such as rights of refugees and death penalty.

 Advocacy